Scavino, Navarro face contempt vote from Jan. 6 committee

 A lawyer for Scavino did not return messages seeking comment.

+But the panel has not decided what their outreach to Thomas, a conservative activist, will look like and whether that will come in the form of a subpoena or a voluntary request to cooperate.

+Also later this week, the committee plans to interview former Trump adviser and son-in-law Jared Kushner, the person said.

-The committee previously voted to recommend contempt charges against longtime Trump ally Steve Bannon after he defied a congressional subpoena, as well as against Trump chief of staff Mark Meadows after he ceased cooperating with the panel.
+The committee previously voted to recommend contempt charges against longtime Trump ally Steve Bannon after he defied a congressional subpoena, as well as against Meadows after he ceased cooperating with the panel.
 The full House then approved both contempt referrals.

 Bannon was later indicted by a federal grand jury and is awaiting prosecution by the Justice Department.
 The Justice Department has not taken any action against Meadows.